 You can find the bank's name or logo on the front of the check.
 You don’t have to go to the same branch the check writer uses; you can visit any branch of the same bank.
 Be sure to bring identification and be sure it matches the name written on the check.

 If you don’t have an account at that bank, you may need to pay a modest fee of a few dollars to get the check cashed.
 You might even find that the bank refuses to cash the check for you because you’re not a customer.
 Also, depending on the size of the check, you may not be able to cash it because some banks have a limit on how much cash they can dispense.
 It will help if you go to one of the bank's larger branches, which usually have more funds available.

 Cash It at Your Own Bank

 Your own bank or credit union may be a good option for cashing a check, assuming that:

 - You don't have concerns about the check bouncing or being returned because the check writer doesn’t have enough money to cover the check.

 - The check was written for less than $200 or it’s a government-issued check.

 Your bank should cash the check for free because you’re a customer.
-However, it will take several days for the check to clear, so you won’t know right away if the check is going to bounce.
-In most cases, banks allow you to take up to $200 immediately or within one business day, assuming nothing seems fishy.
-However, you’ll have to repay that money plus a fee (which can be $25 or $30) if it turns out that the check has bounced.
+However, it may take several days for the check to clear, so you won’t likely know right away if the check is going to bounce.
+In most cases, banks allow you to take up to $200 immediately or within one business day, assuming everything seems legitimate.
+However, you’ll have to repay that money—plus a fee (which could be up to $35)—if it turns out that the check has bounced.